alexjcornish/Cell_Type_Interactomes/README.md

 Cell Type Interactomes
 ===

 Collection of 73 cell type-specific interactomes created through the integration of protein-protein interaction data (STRING) and gene-expression data (FANTOM5 Project).
-These interactomes were created using the score.edges function from the DiseaseCellTypes R-package.

 Details of the method and data used to create these interactomes is given in the referenced paper.
 These interactomes can be recreated using the functions and data provided in the [DiseaseCellTypes R-package](http://alexjcornish.github.io/DiseaseCellTypes "DiseaseCellTypes").

 File Description